contractlevel/sbt/README.md

 - Can assign and revoke whitelisted and blacklisted roles.
 - Can enable or disable the whitelist.
-- Can mint tokens to addresses (subject to whitelist and blacklist rules).
+- Can mint tokens to addresses (subject to blacklist rules).

 ### Whitelisted